 Guadalupe Demonstration Garden was started in 2009 through partnering with the Friends of the Guadalupe River Parks & Gardens, South Bay Water Recycling, and the Santa Clara Valley Water

 District.
 This demonstration garden is particularly interesting because this the first community garden in California to be irrigated with recycled water.

 Master Gardeners conduct vegetable trials to help the public learn about growing tasty alternatives to the standard vegetable varieties sold in supermarkets.
 Each year the MGs conduct a trial on a different vegetable, comparing growth patterns and needs as well as production and quality of produce.
 This field project is located at the community garden in McClellan Ranch Park, 22221 McClellan Road, Cupertino.

 Emma Prusch Farm Park(San Jose)

 MG Field Projects at Prusch Park

 Emma Prusch Park is San Jose city park located at 647 South King Road, San Jose, near the intersection of Highways 101 and 680.
-Master Gardeners monitor four projects at the park including a High Density Fruit Orchard, Drought Tolerant Children's Garden, Perennial Color Wheel and Rare Fruit Orchard.
+Master Gardeners monitor four projects at the park including a High Density Fruit Orchard, Drought Tolerant Children's Garden, Prusch Native Wheel Garden, and Rare Fruit Orchard.
 FFA and other youth organizations keep farm animals at the park.